arif-sudo/NodeBot/README.md

 # NodeBot
-## A discord with some slash commands
+## A discord bot with some slash commands